petrklas/previo_test_project/README.md

 ]
 ```

-* type - type of the reservation (day means reservation booked on multiple days,  hour  means reservation booked for multiple hours)
+* type - type of the reservation (day means reservation booked for multiple days,  hour  means reservation booked for multiple hours)
 * prices - price for each night / hour.
 * alreadyPaid - already paid amount